csucu/Tor-Hidden-Service-Scaling/README.md

-# Tor - Hidden service Scaling
+# Tor - Hidden Service Scaling

 This project is concerning my masters thesis which looked at possible techniques which could be used in scaling Tor’s hidden services horizontally, more precisely looking at possible load balancing techniques and hidden service resiliency.
 A blog